itprorh66/SolarPV-Simulator/SolarPV/Models/Models_Readme.md

 Contains the stored model files created by the application and subsequently saved for later import

 # File Contents
-File maintained inn this directory are the result of picling the data contents of the SolarPV Classes:
+File maintained in this directory are the result of pickling the data contents of the SolarPV Classes:
 1. PVSite
 2. SiteLoad
 3. PVBattery